7Block Labs

 • Run 7702 + 4337 together:

-• Standardize your modular accounts on ERC‑7579 and gate modules via ERC‑7484 attestations:
+• Standardize your modular accounts on ERC‑7579 and gate modules using ERC‑7484 attestations:

-• Portability of validators/executors/hooks across Safe, Kernel, Nexus, etc., and an attestation registry to prevent installing unvetted modules.
-Extensions like ERC‑7780 enable richer validation policy modules. (erc7579.com)
+• This approach allows for the portability of validators, executors, and hooks across platforms like Safe, Kernel, Nexus, and more.
+Plus, having an attestation registry helps keep unvetted modules at bay.
+Extensions like ERC‑7780 can offer even richer validation policy modules.
+Learn more here.

 • Use ERC‑7769 JSON‑RPC for 4337: